-For outstanding beauty – take the Million Dollar View Road overlooking Matauri Bay and out to the Cavalli Islands.
+For outstanding beauty - take the Million Dollar View Rd overlooking Matauri Bay and out to the Cavalli Islands.
 Here is the final resting place of the Rainbow Warrior.

-Coopers Beach, Cable Bay and Taipa are popular beaches along the shores of Doubtless Bay.
-This area boasts many pohutukawa-fringed sandy bays which are typical of Northland's east coast.
-For a slice of Kiwiana, check out the Matthews Vintage Collection along SH10.
+Coopers Beach, Cable Bay and Taipa Bay are popular beaches along the shores of Doubtless Bay.
+This area boasts many pohutukawa-fringed sandy bays, which are typical of Northland's east coast.
+For a slice of Kiwiana, check out Matthews Vintage Collection along SH 10.

-As a great side excursion, the Karikari Peninsula boasts views worth stopping for and is also the home of New Zealand's northernmost vineyard – if you're thirsty, stop in for some wine tasting!
-There are many beaches facing all points of the compass, it is easy to find a sheltered spot.
+As a great side excursion, the Karikari Peninsula boasts views worth stopping for and is also the home of New Zealand's northernmost vineyard - if you're thirsty, stop in for some wine tasting!
+With beaches facing all points of the compass, it is easy to find a sheltered spot.

 Make sure you fill up your gas tank at Waitiki Landing - it's the last place to do so before making a choice between the route to Cape Reinga and the gravel road-less-travelled to Spirits Bay.

-At Cape Reinga, experience first-hand the extreme power of the meeting of the Pacific Ocean and Tasman Sea as they collide.
-And sand boarding Te Paki's golden dunes is a must - old boogie boards will come in handy here.
+At Cape Reinga, you can witness first-hand the meeting of the Pacific Ocean and Tasman Sea.
+While sand boarding Te Paki's golden dunes is a must - old boogie boards will come in handy here.

-Heading south after a morning of adventures, it's on the Kohukohu Rd where you'll catch your first glimpse of the Hokianga Harbour.
+Heading south after a morning of adventures, it's on the Kohukohu Rd that you'll catch your first glimpse of the Hokianga Harbour.
 Kohukohu, a quintessential Hokianga community, is stamped with the architecture of the early 1900s.
-This was once a thriving timber town with a busy wharf populated by sailing ships and their cargoes of kauri spars and timber.
+This was once a thriving timber town with a busy wharf, tall ships and cargo of kauri spars and timber.

 On the south side of Kohukohu township a ferry departs every hour, transporting vehicles across the harbour to Rawene, the gateway to the northern Hokianga.
 Chugging across the harbour on the vehicle ferry is by far the best approach to the charming harbourside township of Rawene.
 The town perches at the tip of the peninsula with many of its buildings hanging over the waterline, their foundation posts buried firmly in the sand.

-From here it's south through the Waipoua Forest where you can visit the God of the Forest, Tane Mahuta.
-Standing 51.5 metres high, this giant kauri can hush a crowd with its majestic proportions.
+From here it's south through the Waipoua Forest where you can visit the Lord of the Forest, Tane Mahuta.
+Standing 51.2 metres high, this giant kauri can hush a crowd with its majestic proportions.

-A little further south, if you're keen to spot a kiwi in the wild there are guided night walks in both Waipoua Forest and Trounson Park, Kaihu.
+A little further south, if you're keen on spotting a kiwi in the wild, there are guided night walks in the Waipoua Forest and Trounson Kauri Park, Kaihu.
 Nearby you'll find the pristine white sands and crystal waters of the Kai Iwi Lakes, a great place for trout fishing, water skiing and swimming.

 From here you're headed back to Auckland via Warkworth.
-Make sure you stop off in Orewa, just North of Auckland for a walk on the pristine beach and a meal at one of the local shops.
-Everything from pub-grub to stellar sushi is on tap in this quaint seaside village.
+Make sure you stop off in Orewa, just north of Auckland for a walk on the beach and a meal at one of the local eateries.
+Everything from pub-grub to stellar sushi is on tap in this seaside town.

 If someone said you could not only surf, but also snowboard in Northland, you'd think they were pulling your leg.
 The upper North Island region is also known as the 'Winterless North', so it's highly unlikely that its climate would cater for snow sports.